Supporting Students Success in Online Learning

 - Get students to Submit a question to U of T about Covid-19, so that their voice can be heard.

-- Direct students to CTSI – Five tips for Students Online, a resource for students studying online, developed by University of Toronto learning strategists
+- Five Tips for Students Online, a resource for students studying in an online/remote environment

 - The Academic Success Module available through Quercus, takes students through strategies and resources for stress management, positive self-talk, study strategies, productivity, and connecting with other resources.